The laws of planetary motion, derived from those of a harmonic oscillator (following Arnold): Scattered motions

-[cf. (\ref{oscenerg})] can be either positive or negative, depending on if the imaginary or the real axis is longer.
+[cf. (\ref{oscenerg})] can be either positive or negative, depending on whether the imaginary or the real axis is longer.

-Turning to the dynamics, our investigations in Sec. \ref{oscitransf} are still valid, and still yield motion with inverse-square force law.

-When the oscillator-energy is positive, the Kepler problem with $fM=E_{osc}>0$ is obtained, with a hyperbolic trajectory. $E_{osc}>0$ means that the imaginary axis is the longer one, $b>a$.
-Then, as seen before, the image, in the $z$-plane, of the ``Zhukovsky-ellipse'' is the left-hand side branch i.e. the one which turns \emph{towards the sun}.
+Our investigations in Sec.\ref{oscitransf} are still valid, and still yield motion with inverse-square force law.
+When the oscillator-energy is positive, the Kepler problem with $fM=E_{osc}>0$ is obtained, with a hyperbolic trajectory. $E_{osc}>0$ means, moreover, that the imaginary axis is the longer one, $b>a$.
+By (\ref{hypaxes}) this happens when $\pi/4<\phi <\pi/2$ and then the image is the \emph{left-branch}, -- the one which turns \emph{towards the Sun} as it should for attractive interaction.
 This is what happens for most non-periodic comets observed in the solar system.

-What is the use of ``oscillator'' motions with negative energy ?
+What is the use of ``oscillator'' motions with negative energy, $E_{osc}<0$ ?
 The eqn. of motion in this case,

-cf. (\ref{eqmottr}), describes the motion with a repulsive inverse-square force, as in the \emph{Rutherford experiment}, when light $\alpha$-particles with positive charge $q>0$ are scattered on a heavy atomic nucleus with positive charge $Q>0$.
+cf. (\ref{eqmottr}), describes the motion with a repulsive inverse-square force, as in the \emph{Rutherford experiment}, when light $\alpha$-particles with charge $q$ are scattered on a heavy atomic nucleus with charge of the same sign $Q$.
 The interaction is repulsive, described by (\ref{Cmozg}), with the correspondence

-As we have seen, negative oscillator-energy corresponds to the case when the real axis is the longer one.
-Then the image of the Zhukovsky-hyperbola is the right-hand branch of the $z$-hyperbola, i.e., the one which \emph{turns away} from the nucleus.
+However, by (\ref{toscen}) having negative oscillator-energy implies the real axis being the longer one.
+But this happens when $0<\phi<\pi/4$ -- i.e., when squaring yields the \emph{right-branch} of the $z$-hyperbola, shown on Fig.\ref{righthypfig}.
+In this case the $\alpha$-particle is \emph{turned away} from the nucleus, consistently with the repulsive interaction..

 Conversely, since the energy is always positive for the repulsive inverse-square force,

 the inverse transformation (\ref{inversetr}) associates to the Coulomb-Rutherford problem a repulsive linear system, whose (imaginary) frequency is determined by the Coulomb-energy (\ref{Cenerg}).